Harekam/manager_online_products/README.md

           "data": {}
         }

+ - Access Token is required to be send in headers under **authorization** key

+       "authorization":"bearer access_token"
 #### Standard Http codes are used:
  - Http Code: 200 (on Success)
  - Http Code: 201 (on Success/Creation of new entity)